-Polus adopts a fundamental bottom-up approach to assess an investment against ESG metrics, alongside traditional financial analysis.
-This means that when evaluating possible investments in terms of the expected risk-return ratio, ESG factors are explicitly and systematically taken into account by analysts.
+Polus adopts a fundamental bottom-up approach to assess an investment against ESG information, alongside traditional financial analysis.
+This means that when evaluating possible investments in terms of the expected risk-return ratio, relevant and material ESG factors are explicitly and systematically taken into account by analysts.
 By doing this, Polus believes it ends up with a better risk-weighted return for investments.

-The actual ESG approach differs per asset class and a separate ESG Procedures document provides an overview of the practical implications of each approach.
+The actual ESG approach differs per strategy and the ESG Procedures provides an overview of the practical implications of each approach.
 In summary: